-This report has brought together insights on drivers and obstacles in the energy transitions of rising powers, focusing in particular on key actors in the policy process.
+This paper has brought together insights on drivers and obstacles in the energy transitions of rising powers, focusing in particular on key actors in the policy process.
 We have seen that alliances of actors have played a big role.
-Particularly important is the insight that most actors have priorities other than climate change mitigation.
-Reducing the risk of climate change is at best seen as a co-benefit.
+Particularly important is the insight that some of the most influential actors have priorities other than climate change mitigation.
+Reducing the climate chaos is at best seen as a co-benefit.
 This insight is not just of analytical but also political importance.
 It means that climate-relevant policies can draw on support from a wide constituency, not just those with green convictions.
-However, we have also seen that more research is needed on different types of alliances.
-At one end, there is the strategic alliance based on joint action; at the other is the mere alignment of interest without coordination between the parties.
-Both can be transitional (short term) or enduring (long term).
-But all types can be instrumental in accelerating change or blocking it.
-Although the case material on how alliances are organised and operate is patchy, we can state with some confidence that they matter.